Extend single-locus multilocus

 Fitness

-has "peak"
+function has "peak"

-Trait variance reduced around constant trait mean:
+Variance reduced around constant trait mean at

 optimal phenotype,